Kalabhra dynasty: End of the dynasty

 It is unknown as to how the Kalabhras rule ended.
-However, a multitude of evidence affirms that Simhavishnu – the Pallava king and Pandya Kadungon had united the Tamil regions, removed Kalabhras and others.
+However, a multitude of evidence affirms that Simhavishnu - the Pallava king and Pandya Kadungon had united the Tamil regions, removed Kalabhras and others.
 Simhavishnu consolidated his kingdom from south of the Krishna river and up to the Kaveri river by c.
 575 CE.
 To the south of Kaveri, the Pandyas came to power.
 Cholas became subordinates of Pallavas and they were already ruling Telugu region of Rayalaseema.
 The Kalabhra rule which had dominated the political scene of the Tamil country for few centuries was defeated and ended by the Chalukyas, Pandyas, and Pallavas.
-This is attested by the numerous inscriptions dated from the 6th century and thereafter, as well as the Chinese language memoirs of the Buddhist pilgrim Xuanzang who visited the Tamil region about 640 CE along with other parts of the Indian subcontinent.
+This is attested by the numerous inscriptions dated from the 6th century and thereafter, as well as the Chinese language memoirs of the Buddhist pilgrim Xuanzang who visited the Tamil country about 640 CE along with other parts of South Asia.
 Xuanzang describes a peaceful cosmopolitan region where some 100 monasteries with 10,000 monks were studying Mahayana Buddhism, Kanchipuram was hosting learned debates with hundreds of heretic Deva (Hindu) temples but no Buddhist institutions.
 Xuangzang makes no mention of the Kalabhras.